 Olympic National Park website.

-The timing of the Poetry Walks isn’t completely coincidental.
-April is National Poetry Month and National Park Week runs April 16 through 24.
-During National Poetry Month, several poetry related events will be occurring at the Port Angeles Library and during the opening weekend of National Park week, admission to all areas of Olympic National Park, including Hurricane Ridge, is free.
+The timing of the NOLS Poetry Walks isn’t completely coincidental.
+April is National Poetry Month and National Park Week takes place April 15 through 23.
+During National Poetry Month, several poetry-related events will be occurring at the Port Angeles Main Library, and during the opening weekend of National Park week, admission to all areas of Olympic National Park-including Hurricane Ridge-is free during the weekend.